NEW STUDENTS: Apply Online here.

 In addition, the following regulations apply:

 For more information, please contact:

 The Western Interstate Commission for Higher Education (WICHE) is a regional organization created by the Western Regional Education Compact and adopted in the 1950s by Western states.
 WICHE was created to facilitate resource sharing among the higher education systems of the West.
 Helping students gain affordable access to higher education is one of its objectives.

 The Western Undergraduate Exchange (WUE) is coordinated by WICHE.
 Students enrolled through WUE pay up to 150% of the enrolling institution’s resident undergraduate tuition.
 To qualify, applicants must demonstrate residency in a WICHE member state and must be admitted to a WUE-eligible major at UOG.

-WICHE's member states include 15 Western states and member U.S. Pacific Territories and Freely Associated States (currently, the Commonwealth of the Northern Mariana Islands and Guam).
+WICHE's member states include 15 Western states and member U.S. Pacific Territories and Freely Associated States (currently, the Republic of Marshall Islands, Federated States of Micronesia (FSM), Commonwealth of the Northern Mariana Islands and Guam).
 WICHE’s 15 member states are: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming.

 Students must demonstrate one (1) year of residency in a member WICHE state.
 Proof of residency can be demonstrated by providing one of the following:

 Online programs are not eligible for the WUE tuition rate at UOG.

 Students should contact the academic unit directly for questions about their major.
 The admissions staff can help direct you to the correct person for your major.